dracula/dracula-theme/README.md

 ###### "Are you going to support editor X?"

 I hope so, but I need your help to accomplish that.
-Since you're using editor X you're probably much more expert on it than me.
+Since you're using code editor X you're probably much more experienced on it than me.
 So feel free to send a pull request based on the [Color Palette](#color-palette) below.

 ## Color Palette